aptaagency/Apta-Snippets/README.md

 2. Computes the remaining time at regular intervals.
 3. Updates the display in the countdown element.
 4. Stops updating once the countdown reaches zero.

+### ap-required-fields.js

+**Objective**
+The purpose of this code is to ensure that all required form inputs are correctly filled before enabling the submit button.

+---

+**Basic Requirements**

+For the solution to work as intended, it's important that:

+- **Required Inputs are Marked:**
+  - Each input that must be validated should have the attribute `data-required-input`.
+- **Submit Button is Defined:**
+  - The submit button should have the attribute `data-submit-button`.
+- **Script Executes on Page Load:**
+  - The script runs after the DOM is fully loaded (`DOMContentLoaded`).

+---

+**Elements and Attributes Used**

+#### Required Input

+- **Custom Attribute:** `data-required-input`
+- **Functionality:** Marks input or checkbox fields that must be filled/checked for the form to be considered valid.

+#### Submit Button

+- **Custom Attribute:** `data-submit-button`
+- **Functionality:** The button that gets enabled only when all required fields are valid.

+---

+**Code Operation**

+#### Validation Logic (`[data-required-input]`)

+1. The script selects all inputs marked with `data-required-input` and the button marked with `data-submit-button`.
+2. On every `input` event (and `change` for checkboxes), it runs a validation function.
+3. The validation checks:
+   - If the input is a checkbox: it must be checked.
+   - For all other inputs: they must not be empty or consist only of whitespace.
+4. If all fields pass validation, the submit button is enabled (`disabled = false`); otherwise, it remains disabled.

+---

+**Initialization**

+- When the page loads, the submit button is disabled by default to prevent submission without validation.
+- Event listeners are added to each required field to handle real-time validation.